Miscellaneous Online Habits

 Sharing Information

 Think carefully about what information you share and what it reveals.
 Back in the early days of social media, it was common that people would publicly share that they were going on vacation for a week, so criminals in the area would find the house and rob it while they were gone.
 That exact crime may or may not live on, but the principle still does.
 One woman had a stalker find her because she took a selfie where the street sign was visible.
-I’m not saying don’t share anything online, simply to be mindful of what information is visible in the photo, such as a company logo on your shirt or financial information in your screenshot.
+I’m not saying to never share anything online, simply to be mindful of what information is visible in the photo, such as a company logo on your shirt or financial information in your screenshot.

 Additionally, this extends into non-public internet spaces.
 For example, next time you sign up for a website or pay for something online, try submitting no information at all.
 It will likely relaod the page and mark the mandatory fields, but you might be surprised what information is optional.
 You should view every website as a data breach waiting to happen, and anything that isn’t a password or card number is probably not encrypted (and sometimes even those aren’t), so the less personal information you hand over the better.
 If you are required to hand over information but the requesting site or service doesn’t actually need it, consider using disinformation.